cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 The point belongs to your confidence region if $p_{x}$ is larger than $\alpha$ (e.g. 0.3173 for a 1σ region, $1-\alpha=0.6827$).

 !!! warning
     You should not use this method without the option `--singlePoint`.
-Although <sub><sup>COMBINE</sup></sub> will not complain, the algorithm to find the crossing will only find a single crossing and therefore not find the correct interval.
+Although <span style="font-variant:small-caps;">Combine</span> will not complain, the algorithm to find the crossing will only find a single crossing and therefore not find the correct interval.
 Instead you should calculate the Feldman-Cousins intervals as described above.

 ### Physical boundaries